Travelling to Hanoi and looking for a great 4 day itinerary?

 Independent trip (Boat trip and Bai Tho Mountain)

 If you aren’t a fan of group tours you can visit Halong Bay by yourself.
 I have done this before – it was easy to organise and I had a really enjoyable time.
 You can take a bus from Hanoi to Halong City and then take a boat trip from there.
 This is a popular bus route in Vietnam so there are many buses that run.
 Click here for the timetable and to book tickets.

 Tuan Chau marina or Bay Chai harbour is the pickup point for boat tours, and you can expect to pay around 700,000 dong for a 4 hour excursion.
 There are many boats and you don’t need to book beforehand.
 However if you do want to book a trip, I recommend two tours by Origin Vietnam: click here for the full day tour and here for the half day tour.

 What’s great is that Bai Tho is located right in the centre of Halong City on the mainland; you don’t have to take a boat to get to this mountain, so you can even skip out the boat ride if you wish!
-It can be a little hard to find Bai Tho Mountain – to read more about Bai Tho Mountain, click here.
+It can be a little hard to find Bai Tho Mountain – click on yer link to read how to get there!

-Castaways Trip (if you have longer than 4 days in Hanoi)
+If you have longer than 4 days in Hanoi: